 - Along the way, we’ll continue to post new information as we learn it on how to best care for each other.
 Here are some suggestions and a collection of resources that might help you as you navigate supporting friends, family, and neighbors.

-- Our kids’ curriculum has started developing some digital resources for families at home that we will send weekly (or as often as they are distributed to us) via email newsletter.
+- Our kids’ curriculum has been posting some digital resources for families at home that we will send weekly (or as often as they are distributed to us) via email newsletter.